 Recommendation #4:Support VIA Metropolitan Transit Rapid Transit Corridor service by prioritizing transit supportive policies and infrastructure near transit stations.

-This recommendation supports the community's goal to Promote Great Transit, shared by the City and VIA’s objectives to improve access to key destinations, decrease vehicle miles traveled, and increase walkability.
+This recommendation supports the community's goal to Promote Great Transit, shared by the City and VIA Metropolitan Transit’s objectives to improve access to key destinations, decrease vehicle miles traveled, and increase walkability.
 More information on the City’s approach to implementing transit supportive policies and infrastructure near transit stations is available in the SA Corridors Framework Plan.

-There are currently over twenty VIA service routes that serve Midtown Area residents and employees, and others riding through the area.
-Future Rapid Transit Corridors or Primo routes are being evaluated by VIA related to the following roadways:
+There are currently over twenty VIA Metropolitan Transit service routes that serve Midtown residents and employees, and others riding through the area.
+Future VIA Metropolitan Transit Rapid Transit Corridors or Primo routes are being evaluated by VIA related to the following roadways:

 - San Pedro Avenue

-The recommendations in this plan will help create a user-friendly multimodal transportation network that provides access to amenities and that links Midtown Area residents and employees to the greater San Antonio area.
-The general concepts below serve as guiding principles for the more detailed Mobility Recommendations listed above, and several are illustrated for the Midtown Area on the Mobility Framework Map.
+The recommendations in this plan will help create a user-friendly multi-modal transportation network that provides access to amenities and that links Midtown Area residents and employees to the greater San Antonio Area.
+The general concepts below serve as guiding principles for the more detailed Mobility Recommendations listed above, and several are illustrated for the Midtown Area on the Mobility Concepts Map.